-Global Justice Ecology Project’s Anne Petermann, Rachel Smolker and Ruddy Turnstone (as Rachel Kijewski) authored an op-ed published by The Hill today on the topic of genetically engineered trees.
-The GJEP contingent were also presenters earlier this week during a National Academy of Sciences webinar titled Risks, Concerns, and Potential Problems Regarding the Use of Biotechnology to Address Forest Health.
+Global Justice Ecology Project’s Anne Petermann, Rachel Smolker and Ruddy Turnstone (as Rachel Kijewski) authored an op-ed published by The Hill on 28 March on the topic of genetically engineered trees.
+The authors were also presenters on 27 March for a National Academy of Sciences webinar titled Risks, Concerns, and Potential Problems Regarding the Use of Biotechnology to Address Forest Health.

 Here is excerpt from the op-ed:

 Other damaging activities actually were intended to “help” the forests.
 Suppressing natural wildfires, for example, served to build up vast stores of fuel in the forests, resulting in unprecedented and devastating firestorms.
 Salvage logging of the American chestnut while the chestnut blight was rampaging likely killed off chestnuts resistant to the blight along with the rest — a double jeopardy for this majestic tree.